houchangok/algorithm-design/README.md

-## Algorithm Design
+## Algorithm Design for Java

-This project is only for personal learning.
+This project is only for individual learning.